squishydough/soundboard-twitch-bot/README.md

 ### Naming the sounds

-Your file names should generally follow this structure:
+Your file names should follow this structure:

 `file name [category1, category2].mp3.`